PostHog/posthog.com/contents/blog/clickhouse-vs-druid.md

 - **Airbnb:*** Druid enables Airbnb to analyze both historical and real-time metrics, returning data for Airbnb hosts quickly and interactively.
 Because Airbnb processes hundreds of transactions every minute, Druid enables them to return accurate pricing shifts efficiently.

 - **Lyft:** Probably the best example on how Druid and ClickHouse **could** be used interchangeably with additional architecture is Uber’s cousin’s choice in Druid.
-Lyft utilizes Druid, with some [additional set-up](https://www.youtube.com/watch?v=ovZ9iAkQllo), to achieve similar needs that Uber has.
+Lyft utilizes Druid, with some [additional setup](https://www.youtube.com/watch?v=ovZ9iAkQllo), to achieve similar results as Uber has.

 - **Rovio:** The makers of everyone’s favorite angry ducklings game, Rovio uses Druid to chop and pivot time-series dashboards filled with data from their millions of players.